lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 > Given the point $x$ and the active set $A(x)$ defined in Definition 12.1, we say that the linear independence constraint qualification (LICQ) holds if the set of active constraint gradients ${∇c_i(x),i∈A(x)}$ is linearly independent.

 The Nocedal theory applies to nonlinear constraints.
 For linear inquality constraints, these constraint gradients $\nabla c_i(x)$ are just the vectors $a_i$.
-Note that the LICQ concept is something that applies to a point $x$ and not to for example the entire set of linear inequality constraints.
+Note that the LICQ concept is something that applies to a point $x$ and not to - for example - the entire set of linear inequality constraints.

 The importance of these conditions are evident when considering active set methods.
-When an active set method encounters a point at which the LICQ condition does not hold, there is a risk of it not converging propery, and that is rather starts *cycling*.
+When an active set method encounters a point at which the LICQ condition does not hold, there is a risk of it not converging properly, and that is rather starts *cycling*.
 Care must be taken!

-Cycling and also degeneracy and cycling are other keywords related to LICQ conditions not holding.
+Cycling, degeneracy, ties are all keywords related to LICQ conditions not holding.
 Other terminology that I have come across is linearly (in)dependency of constraints.
 And my experience is also that this latter terminology can lead to a lot of confusion.
 Linear dependency of constraints is different from linear dependency of vectors or rows/colums of constraint matrix $A$.
 The simplest possible example to explain this is a very common one: symmetric lower and upper bounds on a 1D constrained optimization problem: $-1 \leq x \leq 1$

 In standard $Ax \leq b$ form, this is equivalent to
 $$A = \begin{bmatrix} 1 \\ -1\end{bmatrix}, \qquad b = \begin{bmatrix} 1 \\ 1 \end{bmatrix}$$